Attendance

 • Bereavement

-• Exceptional Family circumstances – may include travel for special occasions (application should be made to the Principal) / may be sensitive and involve other agencies
+• Exceptional Family circumstances which may include travel for special occasions or may be sensitive and involve other agencies (application should be made to the Principal)

 • Citizenship Ceremony